p7u/p7u.github.io/_posts/2015-12-13-design-scala-typeclasses-I.md

 Naturally, I will dive into concepts like modularity, extensibility, design but also architectural patterns will be scrutinized.

-As a first task, I chose to look into Typeclasses and chose Scala as an instrument to facilitate my endeavor.
+As a first task, I chose to look into type classes and chose Scala as an instrument to facilitate my endeavor.

 According to the [official website](http://www.scala-lang.org/), Scala is a